 - Climate protection, environment, resource conservation and raw materials.

-Admission to the MSc in Environmental Engineering is conditional on a relevant qualification (bachelor or Diplomingenieur) from a programme lasting at least seven semesters in environmental engineering or civil engineering (210 ECTS credits) or a comparable programme at a state or state-recognised university with:
+Admission to the MSc in Environmental Engineering is conditional on a relevant qualification (bachelor or Diplomingenieur) from a programme lasting at least seven semesters in environmental engineering, civil engineering, geosciences, sustainable development, process engineering (210 ECTS credits) or a comparable programme at a state or state-recognised university with:

 - A final cumulative grade of 2.5 (up to 2.59) or higher